pi-by-2/Recommender-System-using-Collaborative-Filtering/README.md

 The final report is linked in the repository.

-The dataset can be found here: https://grouplens.org/datasets/movielens/latest/
+The dataset can be found [here](https://grouplens.org/datasets/movielens/latest/)

+#### While loading the ipynb file, if 'Sorry, something went wrong.
+Reload?' error message appear, please visit [nbviewer](https://nbviewer.jupyter.org/) and paste the ipynb file URL to view the notebook without any inconvenience